DharaRan/Control_iArm/README.md

 # Control_iArm
-# Biomedical Engineering Pattern Recognition Application
+# Biomedical Engineering Pattern Recognition Project

 Biomedical application to machine learning and pattern recognition.
 In this project, my team and I had to control an iArm with EMG signal in our arm.